 They range from 0 (for the Equator) to 90 (for the north and south poles).
 Latitudes are not only parallel but equidistant; degrees of latitudes are all roughly 69 miles apart.
 Values for latitude are positive in the Northern hemisphere and negative for the Southern hemisphere.
 Alternatively, the letters N and S may be used to denote the location.

 The Prime Meridian passes through the Royal Observatory in Greenwich, UK.
 Meridians are drawn in such a way that at the equator, the angle between the lines connecting both meridians to the center of the earth is one degree.

 The latitude of a location is measured by observing the inclination of the sun or the position of known stars in the sky and calculating the angular distance from the horizon to them.

-This is a great educational video about latitudes and longitudes.
+This is an educational video about latitudes and longitudes.

 Notable latitudes and longitudes

 Besides the equator, four other parallels are of significance:

 - Arctic Circle: 66° 33′ 39″ N